- Home

 - Identify and avoid things that trigger hot flushes, such as alcohol, hot drinks, spicy foods or anxiety.

-- Learn meditation and relaxation techniques to help reduce stress and lessen symptoms.
+- Learn meditation and relaxation techniques, and exercise regularly to reduce stress and symptoms.

-- Ask your GP to arrange a bone density test to check for osteoporosis/osteopenia, which can develop after menopause.
+- Ask your GP to arrange a bone density test to check for osteoporosis or osteopenia, which can develop after menopause.

 More resources